NunoSempere/nunosempere.github.io/ESPR-Evaluation/Write-up.md

 ### Talking with the staff about whether an RCT is a good idea.

-Without the support of the staff, an RCT could not go forward.
+Without the support of ESPR's staff, an RCT could not go forward.
 In particular, an RCT will require that we don't accept promising applicants, i.e., from the 2 most promising applicants, we'd want to have 1 in the control group.
 This to be a forced decision would probably engender great resentment.

 Similarly, though we would prefer to have smaller groups, of 20, we wouldn't have enough power, even after 4 years if we went that route.
 Instead, we'd want to accept upwards of 32 students (-2 who, on expectation, won't get their visa on time).
 Other design studies, like ranking our applicants from 1 to 40, taking the best 20 and randomizing the last 20 (10 for ESPR, 10 for the control group) would appease the staff, but again wouldn't buy us enough power.

-If we want our final alumni pool to be equally as good as in previous years, we would want to increase our reach, our advertising efforts say ~4x, i.e., to find 90 excellent students in total, 30 for the control and 60 for the treatment group.
+If we want our final alumni pool to be equally as good as in previous years, we would want to increase our reach, our advertising efforts say ~4x, i.e., to find 90 excellent students in total, 60 for the control and 30 for the treatment group (and 30 spares).
 This would be possible by, f.ex., asking every previous participant to nominate a friend, by announcing the camp to the most prestigious highschools in countries with a rationality community, etc. An SSC post / banner wouldn't hurt.
 A successful effort in this area seems necessary for the full buy in of the staff, and might require additional funds.

 ### Spillovers.

 If a promising person from the control group tried to apply the next year, we'd have to deny them the chance to come, or else lose the most promising people from the control group, losing validity.